Introduction

 preferentially attacks grain boundaries of metals or alloys, resulting

 in deep penetration.
+Loose

 piece, knockout